adrienthebo/puppetconf2013-presentation/nanoc/content/index.md

 Credits
 -------

+  * Layout by Nanoc
-  * Presentation made with Reveal.js & Slideshow
+  * Presentation by Reveal.js

 <% end %>